wilhelmine-erber/ds-pizza-store-project/README.md

 - Ideally: Create an GitHub organisation and add all your teachers to it as members / collaborators
 - Please use branches for coding & pull requests for integrating a new feature into the main branch

+## Resources

+- Wondering how to perform these freaky fetch calls against the API from React for GET, POST, PATCH/PUT, DELETE?
+And what to do with the results?
+  - Checkout the API connect guide with Fetch examples: https://github.com/losrobbos/api-connect-guide#using-fetch

+- Wondering how to do Git Branching & Merging in a team?
+  - Checkout this mini guide on the GitHub Flow method with concrete GIT commands for your branching workflow: https://github.com/losrobbos/github-flow-guide/blob/main/GIT_WORKFLOW.github.md